SogoTrade rating

 SogoTrade Investments Rating

-SogoTrade has both self-directed and advisory accounts.
-The self-directed side naturally provides the widest range of tradable products:
+SogoTrade offers both self-directed and advisory accounts.
+The self-directed side has the broader lineup of tradable products.
+These include:

 • Cryptocurrencies

-But there is a large variety of account types.
-SogoTrade offers many accounts, some with tax advantages.
-Beyond individual and joint setups, there are custodial, business, estate, retirement, trust, education, and institutional accounts.
+SogoTrade also provides a large selection of account types.
+In addition to individual and joint accounts, the broker offers custodial, business, estate, retirement, trust, education, and other specialized accounts.

-SogoTrade clients receive a complimentary EvoShare membership, providing cash back into a SogoTrade account with no monthly or annual cost.
+SogoTrade customers also get a free EvoShare membership, which can provide cash-back rewards into a SogoTrade account without a monthly or annual fee.

 Opening an Account